riematrix/riematrix.github.io/_posts/2017-7-28-snippets-of-css3-rotation.md

 <b>i.</b> Building a circle

 Consider the turntable's outer container as a circle.
 You can create the circle with div/css3.
-Either fixed or float sizing is OK for the container.
+Either fixed or float sizing is OK for it.
-In this post I use float sizing method to make the style more adaptive.
+In this post I use float sizing method to make it more adaptive.
-Below is an example scss snippet of basic rules that styling such a container with class name 'sectors-container'.
+Below is an example scss snippet of basic rules that styling such a container.

     <div class="sectors-container"></div>